Rolex Holographic sticker: The Story About the Rolex Caseback Stickers

-Some people believe that because Tudor has started introducing in-house movements to some of their ranges, they have also increased the warranty length for these movements, however, at least as for now, the warranty time of two years remain the same – even for Tudor’s in-house movements.
+Some people believe that because Tudor has started introducing in-house movements to some of their ranges, they have also increased the warranty length for these movements, however, at least as for now, the warranty time of two years remains the same – even for Tudor’s in-house movements.

 In other words, there is no difference between the models.
 For the sake of simplicity, Tudor has set 2 years on all their watches.

 There has been a lot of debate and discussion of whether or not you need a receipt when you are going to use your Tudor warranty, however, the answer is no.

 At the same time, some people report that certain authorized Tudor retailers have asked for the receipt of the watch, and this is very strange because it should be well enough with the watch and the certificate.

 And if an authorized retailer demands to see the receipt, they are in the wrong.

 The bottom line is that no, in order to take advantage of the Tudor warranty, you should not need a receipt.
 Everything you need to bring is the certificate and your Tudor watch.
 And I am sorry to say, that if you have lost your certificate, you won’t be able to take advantage of the complimentary warranty for your Tudor watch.